 Calorie Restriction Elevates Cortisol Levels Too

-Low calorie dieting imposes significant stress on your body.
+Low-calorie dieting imposes significant stress on your body.
 Research shows this stress increases levels of the stress hormone, cortisol.
 Cortisol has a variety of negative effects.
 It depresses your immune system and makes it more difficult to sleep.
 It also causes undesirable changes in body composition.
 High cortisol levels are linked with fat redistribution to the waistline and tummy.

 People who have the eating disorder anorexia often develop an increasing girth due to tummy fat, despite weight loss elsewhere.
 This is due to higher cortisol levels.
-Plus, cortisol increases breakdown of lean body mass.
+Plus, cortisol increases the breakdown of lean body mass.
 That indirectly hurts your metabolism longer term since muscle is more metabolically active.